Skip to main content

 Your genetic makeup is the foundational blueprint for every structure and function in your body.
 It contains the code for building the receptors that peptides bind to, the enzymes that metabolize them, and the downstream proteins that carry out their ultimate effects.
 A slight variation in the gene that codes for a peptide’s receptor can change the shape of that receptor, making the “lock” a bit tighter or a bit looser for the peptide “key.”

-This genetic individuality explains why the to a given peptide therapy is never a one-size-fits-all phenomenon.
+This genetic individuality explains why the sustained physiological response to a given peptide therapy is never a one-size-fits-all phenomenon.
 The therapy initiates a cascade of events, but the final outcome of that cascade is shaped at every step by your personal genetic landscape.
 The conversation started by the peptide is interpreted through the unique filter of your DNA.

 The Body’s Internal Communication Network